estatewatch/mapping-template/README.md

 ## Fork this repository and edit the files — that's it!

-1. Set up an account for free at github.com

-2. Click on the 'fork' button to create your own copy of this mapping template.
+## 1. Set up a [github.com](http://github.com/signup) account and then click the 'fork' button to create your own copy of this template.

 ![](http://estatewatch.london/images/clickfork.png)

-3. Click on one of the text files in the '_estates' folder.
+## 2. Click on one of the text files in the '_estates' folder.

 ![](http://estatewatch.london/images/estates1.png)

-4. Click on the 'edit' button in order to edit the file.
+## 3. Click on the 'edit' button in order to edit the file.

 ![](http://estatewatch.london/images/estates2.png)

-5. To save your changes, commit them with a short message describing your updates.
+## 4. To save your changes, commit them with a short message describing your updates.

 ![](https://cloud.githubusercontent.com/assets/1305617/8124287/1390395c-108e-11e5-9186-e0f10f7cb3d4.png)